 Askja Caldera is a geothermal pool between the Dyngjujokull Mountains.
 The mountains surrounding it were formed due to volcanic activity millions of years ago.
 If you’re the sort of person who wants to say that you’ve taken a dip in a live volcano, this place is for you!
 It’s plenty warm!

 Akja’s origin can be traced partly to an ash eruption that collapsed the magma chamber of a central volcano.
-The water temperature of the pool is around 30 degrees Celsius, and is frequented by locals and tourists for warm dips that allegedly have medicinal benefits.
+The pool’s water temperature is around 30 degrees Celsius and is frequented by locals and tourists for warm dips that allegedly have medicinal benefits.

 Note that the rocks around here can be super slippery in wet weather.